MK2112/any_to_any.py/README.md

 - The desired format to convert to with `-f`/`--format`,
 - The `-z`/`--dropzone` parameter.

-For example, this sets up a dropzone to convert files to MP3, saving them in the output directory:
+This sets up a dropzone to convert files to MP3, saving them in the output directory:
 ```python
 python any_to_any.py -i /path/to/dropzone -o /path/to/save_folder -f mp3 -z
 ```